Stochastic growth of radial clusters: weak convergence to the asymptotic profile and implications for morphogenesis: Dilution and universality class bifurcation

 \section{Dilution and universality class bifurcation}

-It is clarifying to consider a simplified problem: an abstraction in which Eq.~(\ref{langevin}) is placed in a growing domain~\cite{escudero3}.
+It is clarifying to consider a simplified problem: an abstraction in which Eq.~(\ref{langevin}) is placed on a growing domain~\cite{escudero3}.
 If this is realized by means of the transformation $x \to (t/t_0)^\gamma x$ one finds

 where the mass source is explicitly included and we assume fast growth $\gamma>1/\zeta$ and the rough interface inequality $\zeta>d$.
 In this case it can be shown that the correlation obeys scaling~(\ref{fv}) for short length scales $|x-x'| \ll t^{(1-\zeta \gamma)/\zeta}$ and for long length scales $|x-x'| \gg t^{(1-\zeta \gamma)/\zeta}$ it is~\cite{escudero3}